A diaper rash is a skin problem that develops in the area beneath an infant's diaper.

 - Acids in the stool (seen more often when the child has diarrhea)

-- Ammonia (produced when bacteria break down urine)
+- Ammonia (a chemical produced when bacteria break down urine)

 - Diapers that are too tight or rub the skin